opsdroid/opsdroid/scripts/update_example_config/README.md

 # Running the script

-You can run the script within the root directory of the project with the command:
+You should run the script within the root directory of the project with the command:

-`python scripts/update_example_config/update_example_config.py`
+`python3 scripts/update_example_config/update_example_config.py`

 You can also pass a few optional arguments when running the above command in your command line: